 Bardugo has nailed the fireside tale telling feel–it’s like you can feel the warmth of the fire on your face, the cold nipping the back of your ears, and see her face lit up by the flames as she regales you with dark tales at midnight.

-Is it Grimdark?
+Is The Language of Thorns Grimdark?
 No. But it’s fun, and you’ll like it.